halflife3/datazilla/README.md

 ```

 ### update
-To update records by conditions (in this case, by one id), instantiate the java object and fill it with data you wish to modify, add conditions which will filter out the records in question, then call `QueryEntry.updateSelective()`. <span style="color:green">Do note this:</span> any null value fields will be ignored for record modification, if however, you wish to include those null value fields, you can use `QueryEntry.updateFull()` instead.
+To update records by conditions (in this case, by one id), instantiate a Java object and fill it with data you wish to modify, add conditions which will filter out the records in question, then call `QueryEntry.updateSelective()`.
+Do note this: any null value fields will be ignored for record modification, if however, you wish to include those null value fields, you can use `QueryEntry.updateFull()` instead.

-Tip: It's almost always a bad practice to have primitive typed fields be mapped to database columns, for those fields can never be null and may raise unexpected behaviours.
+**`Tip:`** It's almost always a bad practice to have primitive typed fields be mapped to database columns, for those fields can never be null and may raise unexpected behaviours.
 ```java
 Dummy dummy = new Dummy();
 dummy.setVarcharF("other text");